DanDigits/GiTutorial/README.md

 ```
 git init
 ```
-while terminal/command line is in the file.
+while inside the respective file.

 ### Branching
 After the creation of a local repository, you will find yourself in the 'master' branch of the project, which is similar to a main or official directory.
-When working, its best not to modify the official directory until changes can be verified/testd, so we "branch off" with a clone of the main directory for whatever purposes needed.
+When working, its best not to modify the official directory until changes can be verified/tested, so we "branch off" with a clone of the main directory for whatever purposes needed.

-To branch, in the current repository directory, run
+To branch, while in the current repository directory, run
 ```
 git branch <new branch name>
 ```